centrahq/api-documentation/pages/03.fe-development/10.overselling-prevention/docs.md

 ## How to turn on overselling prevention

-The Overselling Protection functionality helps to prevent overselling your stock and affects backorders setting.
+The Overselling Prevention functionality helps to prevent overselling your stock and affects backorders setting.
 In Store Setting you can find overselling prevention configuration.

 ![ProductIDs](overselling-prevention-store-settings.png)